DaniDiazTech/Github-automation/README.md

 ## Usage

-By default you just need to create a folder named **/Auth** in your home directory, and paste your github token in the first line of a new file named **githubapi.txt**.
+By default you just need to create a folder named **/Auth** in your home directory, and paste your github token in the first line of a new file named **githubapi.txt**.📁

 You can do it with the following commands: